 About this degree

 The Associate of Applied Science (AAS) degree is geared toward students who want to finish their degree and move directly into employment.
-The AAS prepares you for the workforce in a variety of fields like automotive technology, computer technology, nursing, cosmetology, early childhood development, graphic design, construction, welding and many more.
+The AAS prepares you for the workforce in a variety of fields like automotive technology, computer technology, film & digital video, nursing, cosmetology, early childhood development, graphic design, construction, welding and many more.
 See areas of study listed below.

 Our AAS degree programs are based on skills achievement, and many have affiliations with external accrediting agencies and national professional organizations that not only demonstrate the programs’ currency but also increase your employability options.
 The career benefits of the AAS are significant and can be your path to a solid economic future.